Septic Tank Cleaning

 Pumping is an essential part of septic tank cleaning and maintenance as it helps prevent solids from clogging soil pores after escaping into the drain field.
 Although pumping frequency depends on how often the tank is used, we recommend that septic systems be pumped at least once every three years for households without garbage disposals.
 However, if the septic system has a garbage disposal, it should be pumped every year.

 Many homeowners believe that if they have not had any problems with their septic system, they do not have to pump their tank.
-This is serious misconception because as long as the system is used, materials settle at the bottom, forming sludge.
+This is a serious misconception because as long as the system is used, materials settle at the bottom, forming sludge.
 Other materials like grease will float as scum.
 Properly designed septic tanks usually have the capacity to hold sludge for up to five years.
 More accumulation means that sewage will have less time to settle properly, a problem that could potentially cause backwash.

 What Will Cause your Septic System to Fail?